 25% of the UK population is currently believed to be obese, with 4.5% of the population believed to be morbidly obese.

-Similarly, it may be unlawful to reject a job applicant simply because they are overweight.
+Similarly, it may be unlawful to reject a job applicant simply because they’re overweight.

 Practically, this also affects employers, as it means they have obligations to make reasonable adjustments in the workplace to help accommodate employees, under the Equality act, where someone has a disability.
-More details about reasonable adjustments are in our Guide here.
+More details about reasonable adjustments are in our guide.

-The advocate general in his ‘opinion’ went onto say that whilst employers are not obliged to continue employing someone who is unable to carry out the essential functions of his/her job, employers are required to make reasonable adjustments unless the burden would be disproportionate (burden of costs etc).
+The advocate general in his ‘opinion’ went on to say that whilst employers aren’t obliged to continue employing someone who is unable to carry out the essential functions of their job, employers are required to make reasonable adjustments unless the burden would be disproportionate (burden of costs etc).

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.